-Discipline

 Acts of physical assault and/or fighting shall be punished by a range of consequences through the progressive discipline process, as stated in the Code of Student Conduct and Discipline.

+Any student determined to be in violation of Rule 5(A) for Physical Assault and/or Fighting with a Person Not Employed by the School, shall be subject to the following discipline, including but not limited to:

+First Offense: The first offense will result in suspension from school or assignment to in-school suspension for up to four (4) days.

+Second Offense: The second offense will result in suspension from school or assignment to in-school suspension for up to seven (7) days.

+Third Offense: The third offense will result in the student suspension from school or assignment to in-school suspension for ten (10) days and the student having his or her case referred to the Tribunal for a hearing.

+NOTE: Nothing herein shall prohibit the administrator from assigning more than the recommended number of suspension days or referring the student's case to the Tribunal for a hearing before a third offense of physical assault and/or fighting should the circumstances warrant.

-Such consequences shall include, at a minimum and without limitation, disciplinary action or counseling, as appropriate under the circumstances.
-However, upon a finding by the disciplinary hearing officer or Tribunal that a student in grades 6-12 has committed the offense of physical assault and/or fighting for the third time in a school year, the student shall be assigned to the Alternative Education Center.
-Nothing herein shall prohibit the Tribunal from assigning the student to the Alternative Education Center before a third offense of physical assault and/or fighting should the circumstances warrant.
-The Tribunal panel may recommend any other interventions, as appropriate, such as mediation, counseling, and/or behavior intervention plans.
+Upon a finding by the disciplinary hearing officer or Tribunal that a student in grades 6-12 has committed the offense of physical assault and/or fighting for the third time in a school year, the student shall be assigned to the Alternative Education Center.

+NOTE: Nothing herein shall prohibit the Tribunal from assigning the student to the Alternative Education Center before a third offense of physical assault and/or fighting should the circumstances warrant.

-Rule 5(B) [State 29] Bullying: No Bullying, It's the Law
+Rule 5(B) [State 29]

+Bullying: No Bullying, It's the Law